amihaiemil/amihaiemil.github.io/_posts/2017-02-18-decorators-with-tunnels.markdown

  + setters over setters
  + why is the ``Request`` parameterized?
  + lack of default ctors (why do you have to specify ``new ClientConfiguration()``?)
- + encapsulation flaws - why do you have to even see the class ``ExecutionContext``?
+ + encapsulation flaws (why do you have to even see the class ``ExecutionContext``?
    What is it and what does it do?
-Its java-doc reads the following:
+Its javadoc reads the following:
-   ``For testing purposes.`` - not joking.
+   ``"For testing purposes."`` - I'm not joking)

-After I figured out the code above, at some point I woke up with quite a few methods in my code, which were all doing pretty much the same thing: building and executing different requests, where needed.
+After I figured out the code above, at some point, I woke up with quite a few methods in my code, which were all doing pretty much the same thing: building and executing different requests.
 The above mess was duplicated through-out my application.
 Time for refactoring!

-I wanted the different types of HTTP requests to be decoupled, composable and easy to unit test.
-I wrote the following abstract class:
+I wanted the different types of HTTP requests to be decoupled, composable and easy to unit test, so I wrote the following abstract class:

 {% highlight java %}
 public abstract class AwsHttpRequest<T> {